What is a variant?

 Are variants determined for every positive COVID-19 test?

 Not all positive COVID-19 tests proceed to sequencing for a variety of reasons.
 To determine which variant has infected an individual, a sample from that individual needs to be sequenced.
 Sequencing means performing additional techniques to determine the genetic makeup of the virus after initial detection.

 Why is sequencing variants important?

 Public health agencies track the number and geographic distribution in the population of variants that are designated as being of concern or of interest.
 This helps us to understand changes in the number of COVID-19 cases and hospitalizations and to plan for the future.
-For example, tracking a variant with high transmissibility, like the currently circulating Delta variant, can help hospitals prepare for a surge in cases.
+For example, tracking a variant with high transmissibility can help hospitals prepare for a surge in cases.

 The Wadsworth Center is currently sequencing COVID-19 virus specimens with a capacity up to approximately 100 per day.
 Specimens are selected at random from throughout the state to provide surveillance across all geographic locations and data analyzed across the entire sequence of the virus.
 The analyses include assessment for mutations that indicate variants of concern and variants of interest.
 Other laboratories in New York State are conducting similar work.
 These results from Wadsworth and other laboratories are uploaded into public databases, primarily GISAID.
 From this database, sequence data from all contributors can be downloaded and analyzed for a more complete picture of virus trends across the state and the distribution of variants from these analyses summarized over time.

-New York State is monitoring the prevalence of SARS-CoV-2 variants, including the Delta variant, by studying data on sequences reported to two online databases of viral sequences: the GISAID repository and CDC’s national SARS-CoV-2 genomic surveillance program.
+The New York State Department of Health is monitoring the prevalence of SARS-CoV-2 variants, including the Omicron variant.
+The Department does this by studying data on sequences reported to two online databases of viral sequences: the GISAID repository and CDC’s national SARS-CoV-2 genomic surveillance program.